Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 Practical notes for the second dose:

-- Use 2 scoops mixed into approximately 12 oz of plain water, separate from carbohydrate or electrolyte solution
+- Dose: 2 scoops mixed into approximately 12 oz of plain water, separate from carbohydrate or electrolyte solution

-- Take at the start of the third lap or at the 4-hour mark on the bike, whichever comes first
+- Timing: at the start of the third lap or at the 4-hour mark on the bike, whichever comes first

-- Do not time the second dose with a large carbohydrate bolus, which can slow gastric emptying and delay absorption
+- Avoid stacking: do not time the second dose with a large carbohydrate bolus, which can slow gastric emptying and delay absorption

-- 70.3 athletes finishing in under 5 hours typically do not need a second dose
+- Under 5 hours: 70.3 athletes finishing in under 5 hours typically do not need a second dose

 Why Fiber-Free Nitrate Matters in Ironman Racing